Secaucus

 either Exit 16W or 16E.

-Secaucus has two major condo developments - Harmon Cove and Riverside
+Secaucus has several major condo developments - the largest are Harmon Cove and Riverside

-Court - both on the west side on the Hackensack River.
+Court - both on the west side of town on the Hackensack River facing

 The